 BSEC's Notification requires a listed company to disclose in the Directors' Report, the list of shareholders holding ten percent or more voting interest in the Company.
 None of the shareholders hold ten percent or above shares in UCL.
-The shareholding status of all sponsor shareholders as of 31 December 2021 is given in Annexure-II, page 48 of this Report.
+The shareholding status of all sponsor shareholders as of 31 December 2022 is given in Annexure - II, on page 48 of this Report.
+Composition of share holding is given in Annexure - III, on page 49.